OAuth 2.0 Authentication Backend

 }

-if RabbitMQ nodes resource_server_id
+If RabbitMQ nodes resource_server_id

 is equal to finance

-, the plugin computes the following sets of scopes:
+, the plugin computes the following sets

 finance.read:primary-*/*/*